awsdocs/amazon-glacier-developer-guide/doc_source/api-GetDataRetrievalPolicy.md

 ## Description<a name="api-GetDataRetrievalPolicy-description"></a>

-This operation returns the current data retrieval policy for the account and region specified in the `GET` request\.
+This operation returns the current data retrieval policy for the AWS account and AWS Region specified in the `GET` request\.
 For more information about data retrieval policies, see [Amazon S3 Glacier Data Retrieval Policies](data-retrieval-policy.md)\.

 ## Requests<a name="api-GetDataRetrievalPolicy-requests"></a>